pfirsich/joml/README.md

 It should be easy to integrate, which means that a fully specification conformant parser should be easy to write and fairly small.
 To state it clearly: A key goal is simplicty.

-It's essentially a saner YAML/JSON (for humans) hybrid with **a bunch** of stuff taken from the TOML spec.
+It's essentially a saner subset of YAML or a JSON for configuration with **a bunch** of details taken from the TOML.

 ## Encoding
 * UTF-8